QijingLi/watch/README.md

-# Watch
+# Watch—A simple neovim plugin in lua

 It's a very simple Neovim plugin that toggles the display of the date and time in a floating window.
 It's for learning purpose.

 ## Motivation

-Recently I've started using Neovim.
+Recently I've started using Neovim as my main editor.
 There're tons of plugins and even so many plugins to manage plugins, in the end I made it to setup my own development environment, it's awesome! for instance, it's great experience with searching files with telescope.nvim.
 But the process of setup was not smooth.